Skip to main content

 Over 500 fundraisers made their way to South Queensferry to take part in the ultimate abseiling experience from the Forth Bridge – Scotland’s Best Loved Landmark, and a UNESCO World Heritage Site, raising much needed funds for Chest Heart & Stroke Scotland and 35 other partner charities including the Age Concern, Capability Scotland, Scottish Autism and many more.

-Participants took part in groups throughout the day, abseiling 165 feet from the bridge onto the sandy beach below, including the event’s first ever wheelchair participant, 18-year-old Chloe Couture, who was raising funds for CHSS and the charity set up by her and her dad Stephan, the Ladybird Trust.
+Participants took part in groups throughout the day, abseiling 165 feet from the bridge onto the sandy beach below, including the event’s first ever wheelchair participant, 18-year-old Chloe Couture, who was raising funds for CHSS and the charity set up by her and her dad Stephan, the Ladybugs Trust.
 Also taking part was 89-year-old author and mountaineer, Hamish Brown from Fife, who was taking part in the abseil ahead of celebrating his 90th birthday in August.

 The event is run by Chest Heart & Stroke Scotland, alongside event partners Network Rail and Balfour Beatty.
 The event has been running since 2003, returning last year after a break due to pandemic restrictions.